RAMSEY COUNTY

 White Bear Lake

-(LAke Shore)
+(Lake Shore)

 This station was on the SE side of the tracks on South Lake Avenue (now US-61) at approximately GPS: 45.076890, -93.017619.
 According to the 1917 NP Valuation Records, it was built in 1887 and measured 20'x30'.
+Station was also known as Minneapolis & Duluth Junction

-White Bear Beach According to the 1917 NP Valuation Records, there was a 10'x36' passenger shelter here that was built in 1916.
+According to the 1917 NP Valuation Records, there was a 10'x36' passenger shelter here that was built in 1916.

 White Spur According to the 1917 NP Valuation Records, there was a 10'x24' waiting shed here that was built in 1897.
 This station was somewhere between the White Bear Beach station and the main station in White Bear Lake.